vibansal/HapCUT2/utilities/README.md

 ```

 The assembled/test haplotype you wish to assess for accuracy should be input using the -v1 option.
 If only -v1 is used, it is assumed to be a phased VCF.
-The "phase set" information
+The "phase set" information (PS flag)
-about haplotype blocks will be used if it is present.
+about haplotype blocks MUST be present.
 If the -h1 option is used, then a haplotype block file (i.e. HapCUT2 output format)
 can be specified to override the phase information in -v1.
 If this option is used,
 then only the genotype information in -v1 will be considered.
 If -h1 is used,